Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 On January 19 2017 the AIFA signed a memorandum of understanding with the Anti-competition Authority in order to increase cooperation and enforcement in the pharmaceutical sector by facilitating the exchange of information and data – for example, with reference to suspected abusive behaviours in price and reimbursement negotiations or counterfeiting cases.
 Further, the authorities will cooperate in carrying out sector enquiries.

-At the industry level, the self-governing industry association Farmindustria has enforcement and punishment powers over affiliated companies in relation to Ethics Code compliance.
+At the industry level, the self-governing industry association Farmindustria has enforcement and sanctioning powers over affiliated companies in relation to Ethics Code compliance.

 What mechanisms are in place to combat bribery, fraud, collusion, counterfeiting and other dishonest practices in the pharmaceutical sector?